-Yoga is the ideal activity for the current condition.
+Yoga is the ideal activity for any condition.
 It can be practised in any space big enough to hold your body, does not require fancy equipment, can be carried out indoors and is low impact (much to the relief of flat 3 below).

-When panic seems all-consuming, the yoga mat offers a moment of relief and welcome calm, nurturing the body through gentle, yet powerful movement.
-In a time when the world feels a little more dangerous, yoga is the perfect refuge.
+When life worries seems all-consuming, the yoga mat offers a moment of relief and welcome calm, nurturing the body through gentle, yet powerful movement.

-Anxiety feeds off of uncertainty, a feeling which is very much dominant in the current climate.
+Anxiety feeds off of uncertainty.
 Yoga, however, thrives in the present moment, drawing attention away from the external world to focus in on body and breath.
 In doing so, worry for the uncontrollable gives way to peaceful acceptance of the here and now.

 Moreover, regular yoga and meditation practice have been shown to lower levels of the stress hormone cortisol.
 The subsequent “relaxation response” activates the body’s restorative functions, thereby stimulating a greater sense of calm.

 Yoga can help us obtain those all important eight hours.
 A regular practice has been linked to boosted melatonin levels, the hormone which helps regulate the body’s internal clock and sleep-wake cycle.
-Increased melatonin contributes to a restful night's sleep, which in turn supports our mental and physical wellbeing, and - now more crucially than ever - a healthy immune system.
+Increased melatonin contributes to a restful night's sleep, which in turn supports our mental and physical wellbeing, and a healthy immune system.

 Yoga can be a challenging workout and improve our overall strength.
 Several key asana poses are weight-bearing, such as plank, downward-facing dog and headstand to name a few.
 Conducting these positions correctly requires a great deal of strength and endurance, simultaneously working a variety of muscles whereas weight training tends to isolate a single muscle or muscle group.